Last reviewed: 2026-04-12

 The Number That Predicts Everything

 If you're going to track one number for space weather, electromagnetic environment, and Schumann Resonance — track the Kp index.
-It's the outermost ring on our Earth Core, the first thing NOAA updates, and the best predictor of what the resonance will do next.
+It's the outermost ring on our Earth Core visualization, the first thing NOAA updates, and the best predictor of what the resonance will do next.

 What It Actually Measures